virtualmin/virtualmin.com/content/docs/System Optimization/low-memory.md

 ##### MPM: "prefork" and "worker"
 Note that "prefork" and "worker" MPMs are mutually exclusive, and only one can be enabled and used at a time.
 Adjust the values from the sample configuration based on your current MPM.
 Configuration files may vary depending on the operating system.

 For example, in Debian and derivatives, the configuration file is `/etc/apache2/mods-available/mpm_prefork.conf` for "prefork" MPM and `/etc/apache2/mods-available/mpm_worker.conf` for "worker" MPM.
-In RHEL and derivatives, the configuration file is `/etc/httpd/conf.modules.d/00-mpm.conf`, however any custom directives for either "prefork" or "worker" MPM should be placed in a custom file under the `/etc/httpd/conf.d/` directory.
+In EL and derivatives, the configuration file is `/etc/httpd/conf.modules.d/00-mpm.conf`, however any custom directives for either "prefork" or "worker" MPM should be placed in a custom file under the `/etc/httpd/conf.d/` directory.

 Here is a sample configuration to optimize memory usage on low-memory systems for "prefork" MPM: